neulab/newlang-tech/speech-synthesis/README.md

    * If the spelling is different let's say a foreign word or abbreviations, change it to its pronunciation spelling eg `word` to `wad`.
 2. Listen to the outputs that failed like above and others in your test file and compare with the corresponding recorded audio.
 If the recorded audio was really bad, you can exclude it from the wav folder in your next run.
 3. Get better quality recordings with less noise and more consistency or just more recordings.

+## 6. Using and Porting your System to a Device
+TODO : How to use flite for Android